lrocconi/mlmhelpr/README.md

 ## Functions

+### `boot_se`

+Compute bootstrap standard errors and confidence intervals for fixed effects

 ### `center`

-Automaticaly grand- or group-mean center and re-estimate models
+Automatically grand- or group-mean center variables and re-estimates the model

 ### `hausman`

-Perform a Hausman test to test for differences between random- and fixed-effects models
+Perform a Hausman test to test for differences between random- and fixed-effects models (experimental)

 ### `design_effect`

-Estimate a design effect to determine if multilevel modeling is needed
+Calculate the design effect to determine if multilevel modeling is needed

 ### `icc`